-Jim Rakow joins the St. Thomas Athletic Department for his third season as Head Athletic Trainer in 2016.
+Jim Rakow joins the St. Thomas Athletic Department for his sixth season as Head Athletic Trainer in 2019.
 Currently employed by Twin Cities Orthopedics (TCO), Rakow serves in his position through the partnership between the University of St. Thomas and TCO.

 As the Head Athletic Trainer, Jim is responsible for the medical needs of each of UST’s 22 varsity programs.
 He plays a key role in the care and prevention of athletic injuries both on game day and for each practice, as well as educating athletes in the aforementioned areas.

 He is also heavily involved in the Minnesota Athletic Trainers Association, having served as both the Chair and Vice President of the Public Relations committee.
 He is also a part of the Great Lakes Athletic Trainers Association, where he sits on the association’s Winter Symposium Organizing Committee.